Why Be Concerned About Emerging Contaminants in Drinking Water

 Manufacturing companies (including pharmaceuticals) might also start developing alternative chemicals for their production and packaging processes.
 Potentially harmful compounds won’t be produced in the first place.

 There’s no perfect solution for ensuring the purity and cleanliness of your drinking water.
-But you can reduce the risks by having a water filtration in your home.
+But you can reduce the risks by having an under sink water filter in your home.
 Many Sydney homeowners even install a shower filter to minimise their risks (e.g. exposure to harsh chlorine).

 Before purchasing a water filter, you should ensure that it can remove the contaminants you’re concerned about.
 You may request for a third-party laboratory analysis of your drinking water.
 You can read the specifications or send an enquiry to the water filter company.